EvelynWaugh/Pizza-Builder-for-Woocommerce/readme.txt

 Go to WooCommerce->Settings, Select Pizza tab
 On Pizza Tab select Components tab
 Create Group and components for it
-Then you will be able to choose components in product page
+Then you will be able to choose components on WooCommerce product page

 Go to Products->Add New
 Select Pizza checkbox, click on Pizza data tab
-Choose Extra components block or Consists of block.
+Choose Style.
 Publish product
 == Frequently Asked Questions ==